- Staying Connected

 Under the Select Formulary program, the JHMB’s existing 4 copay tiers remain, however the drugs available within those tiers may change based on the latest Envision Rx standards.

 A formulary is a list of prescriptions drugs covered by the plan.
 EnvisionRx determines which drugs are placed on the formulary via its Pharmacy and Therapeutics Committee, which selects drugs from virtually all therapeutic types and bases its decisions upon factors such as – drug effectiveness, cost, quality, safety and potential side effects.
 The committee is composed of practicing physicians and pharmacists from a wide variety of medical specialties.
 The list is updated periodically as new drugs or new prescribing information becomes available.

-In early November, Envision Rx will send more detailed communications regarding which drugs are impacted by the Select Formulary drug list.
-At that time, we recommend that you review the drug list and identify if any of your current prescription drugs will be excluded.
-If so, we recommend that you discuss the potential switch from a prescription on the exclusions list to a prescription on the approved list of alternatives with your healthcare provider.
-If your provider affirms that your use of the current prescription is medically necessary, then you or your provider may complete a request for prior authorization to continue receiving the medication after January 1, 2018.
+In early November, Envision Rx will begin to send more detailed communications regarding which drugs are impacted by updates to the Select Formulary drug list.
+At that time, we recommend that you discuss the potential switch from a prescription on the exclusions list to a prescription on the approved list of alternatives with your healthcare provider.
+If your provider affirms that your use of the current prescription is medically necessary, then you or your provider may complete a request for prior authorization to continue receiving the medication after the annual formulary changes go into effect.